 For example, your users should be able to add items to their shopping cart through your app, ask questions through your social media accounts, and then check out through your website.
 You should be available no matter where your users prefer to engage with you.

 For any business to enjoy continued profits, it only makes sense to pay attention to retaining customers as much as onboarding them.
 When using mobile apps as part of a larger marketing strategy, this is even more important.
 The success of mobile apps shouldn’t be measured by the number of downloads alone.
 Its value in an overall marketing strategy would be in how active users are and how long they are active.

-Thankfully, it’s easier for you to retain customers just by making your brand available in a variety of platforms.
+Thankfully, it’s easier for you to retain customers just by just launching loyalty programs.
 In fact, according to the Aberdeen Group, brands that successfully engage across a variety of channels are able to retain about 89% of their customers.
 That’s huge compared to only 33% for brands that are available in limited channels.

 The availability of advanced software has made it fairly easy to capture and measure data.
 However, trying to figure out what to do with all the available information is another story.
 First, you’ll need to determine what data is important to your business.

 For mobile apps, it’s easy to measure downloads, engagement, retention, and even conversion.
 But if you think outside the box, you can also measure other valuable data like how many users are sharing app content on social media or how many launched the app as a response to an email newsletter.
 Find out what information is most valuable to you and set up your data collection to accommodate those needs.

 Mobile apps can be rarely mere products but also a means to bring brands closer to their target audience.
 That’s why these technologies can play a huge role in omnichannel marketing.
 By using mobile apps along with other platforms to engage your users, you’re more likely to succeed as a brand.